JoshPattman/goevo/README.md

 - `SpeciatedPopulation` - Generation population with multiple species
 - `HillClimberPopulation` - Population with two agents that perform hill climbing

-## TODO pre `v0.5.0`
+## TODO pre `v1.0`
 - NEAT Population
 - Dense genotype using Gonum
-- Add more tests and clean up the testing file
+- Add an example dir and/or a wiki
-- Add an example dir
+- Possibly add a pre-made evolutionary loop